Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Related Work

+Lower bounds of expected runtime have been studied in~\cite{HarkPOPL2020,FuVMCAI2019,WangPLDI2021a,WangPLDI2019,ChatterjeeOOPSLA2024}.
+These methods are based on optional stopping theorems, which typically require some difference-boundedness conditions, such as difference-boundedness~\cite{FuVMCAI2019}, conditional difference-boundedness~\cite{HarkPOPL2020}, and bounded-update property~\cite{WangPLDI2021a,WangPLDI2019}.
+An exception is the method proposed in~\cite{ChatterjeeOOPSLA2024}\footnote{This work mainly focuses on giving upper bounds.
+However since it allows general cost, including negative values, it can also be applied to lower-bound analysis by negating the cost.}, which instead requires the lower-bounded total cost condition.
+Some of these works~\cite{WangPLDI2019,WangPLDI2021a,ChatterjeeOOPSLA2024} allows both positive and negative costs.
+Although our setting does not allow negative expectations, we can handle negative costs to some extent, as we describe in \referappendix{Appendix}{G}{sec:experiment-negative-cost}.

+The work~\cite{WangPLDI2024} studies lower bounds of expected weight of probabilistic programs with soft conditioning.
+It proposes an OST-based method, which requires the bounded-update property, as well as a method based on the uniqueness of fixed points, which requires boundedness of expectations and almost-sure termination.

-As far as we know, the only existing method that applies the uniqueness of fixed points to probabilistic programs is $\gamma$-scaling submartingales~\cite{TakisakaATVA2018,UrabeLICS2017}, which give lower bounds of the termination probability.
-This notion was obtained through abstract study of fixed points using category theory.
+As far as we know, the only existing methods that apply the uniqueness of fixed points to probabilistic programs is $\gamma$-scaling submartingales~\cite{TakisakaATVA2018,UrabeLICS2017}, which give lower bounds of the termination probability, and the approaches in~\cite{WangPLDI2021,WangPLDI2024} rely on the almost-sure termination.
+For the former, the idea of $\gamma$-scaling was obtained through abstract study of fixed points using category theory.
 The key idea of their framework is to give the set of truth values (in this case, $[0, 1]$) a mathematical structure that guarantees the uniqueness.
 Their approach can be seen as the ``dual'' of ours: while they refine the notion of truth values to obtain a unique fixed point, we modify the verification target to achieve the same result.
 It is also unclear how we can give such a structure to the unbounded case (i.e.\ $[0, \infty]$).
+The latter approaches~\cite{WangPLDI2021,WangPLDI2024} are closer to ours, but they are restricted to the bounded setting and do not give a general reasoning principle for lower bounds of unbounded expectations.